 February 28, 1886

 It’s an hour past final curtain and all Montmartre is quiet.
 Amazingly.
 Quiet.
 There is no petrol-based traffic.
 No electric motors.
 No amplified sounds.
 Huge steam-powered locomotives and ships of the day sit idle, almost two hours before boilers are fired and journeys begin.
-But the silence of this early morning is not complete.
-With occasional sounds from horses, dogs, and cats, every so often another outburst is heard.
-One that demands attention.
+But the silence is not complete.
+Along with normal night-time rumblings from horses, dogs, and cats, there is occasionally something truly alarming.
 It is the human voice shouting.
 Usually, this falls into one of two categories: either incomprehensible ranting and raving from someone who’s had too much to drink or specific accusations erupting from within a domestic quarrel.
 As Montmartre is the largest entertainment district of Paris, both situations occur more frequently than elsewhere, and not uncommonly, from the same location, the natural progression of one leading to the other.

 Theo van Gogh is slim, handsome, and well dressed.
 As the twenty-eight year old manager of one of the most popular art galleries in the world, he feels obligated to keep in step with the proper fashion.
 Uncle Cent used to say, “To be successful, one must first look successful.”
 Theo tries his best to follow Cent’s advice, as this particular uncle was one of the founders of the company for which he now works.